Charles S. and Lucile Esmon Shively Odyssey Associate Professor of Anthropology

 He teaches classes in anthropological theory and ethnographic methods, as well as the courses Maya Peoples; Anthropology of Gender; Peoples and Cultures of Latin America; Substance and Seduction; Indigenous Politics in the Americas; and Society, Culture, and History.

-He is currently is co-editing a volume on ingested commodities (alcohol, chocolate, sugar, tobacco, peyote, and mushrooms) in colonial Mesoamerica and working on a book manuscript on alcohol in Guatemalan Maya history.
+He recently completed co-editing a volume on ingested commodities (alcohol, chocolate, sugar, tobacco, peyote, and mushrooms) in Mesoamerica and is currently working on a book manuscript on alcohol in Guatemalan Maya history.

 - “Rural Castas, State Projects, and Ethnic Transformation in Late Colonial Western Guatemala.”
 Ethnohistory, December 2013.